-Hold on tight and let the power of the wind take you on an adrenaline-fueled journey
+Hold on tight and let the power of the wind take you on an adrenaline-fuelled journey

 Kitesurfing or kite boarding is an activity where girls fly a kite to produce enough power to pull them along a body of water – similarly to sailing.